Behavioral Health Doctoral Practicum Training

 Training: Individual and group therapies are provided by doctoral-level psychology graduate students supervised by licensed clinical psychologists.
 The graduate students are provided:

-• A wide array of clinical supports and trainings including Mandatory Reporter Training and Crisis Prevention Intervention training/certification
+- A wide array of clinical support and training including Mandatory Reporter Training and Crisis Prevention Intervention training/certification

 Training Philosophy